vakilkunal/MH-Tools/README.md

 This is where I hope 'Trap Setup Powers' comes in.
 With this new tool, you can: [1] hone in on one power type at a time, or include all 10 at once (be aware that a large number of power types ticked with a narrow power range will slow down processing by a significant amount), [2] specify a variety of power-altering parameters, and [3] choose whether to use owned or all items.
 In order to take advantage of showing only items you own, run the 'Best Setup: Load Items' bookmarklet before returning to the Powers tool.

+#### &sect; Worksheet

-<b id="powers-worksheet">Worksheet:</b> This supplementary tool provides a mostly automated way to derive many mouse power values at once.
+This supplementary tool provides a mostly automated way to derive many mouse power values at once.
 Using the 'Powers' a.k.a.
 'Powers: Worksheet' bookmarklet on [mousehuntgame.com](https://www.mousehuntgame.com/), select a mouse group/subgroup to target with your current trap setup and Rift Set tier.
 Then, hit 'Go' and a new tab will open with 3 tables: [1] Mouse Powers - displays sortable columns for mouse group/subgroup/name, and all 10 power type effectiveness values along with their respective min/max boundaries (calculated using your total trap power and mouse difficulty ratings), [2] Mouse Details - displays mouse group/subgroup/name as well as gold/points and links to specific Adversaries pages, and [3] Trap History - displays a reverse chronological history of the power types and precise/displayed powers captured from the bookmarklet.

 There are several options to refine the 'Mouse Powers' table view.
 You can tick the checkboxes for the power types you'd like to be shown, select the mouse group/subgroup/name you'd like to filter down to, and then click 'Reload Table' to apply your preferences.
 'Save Preferences' stores your settings in localStorage for future sessions.
 'Reset Data' clears all worksheet data.
 It may be prudent to reset data if performance starts to take a noticeable hit, or if some unexpected data corruption occurs.